nazmulb/drone.io/README.md

 I have a <a href="https://github.com/nazmulb/node-microservice">node-microservice</a> sample project repo, I am going to use this repo for this setup.

-Add a very simple step in `.drone.yml` and commit the change to the node-microservice repo. **We will add more steps later to have full CI/CD process.**
+Add a very simple step in `.drone.yml` in the root of your repository and commit the change to the node-microservice repo. **We will add more steps later to have full CI/CD process.**

 ```
 kind: pipeline